Google Workspace Studio Beginners Guide: Build AI Agents with Step-by-Step Tutorials

 The Extract Step uses Gemini’s Named Entity Recognition capabilities.
 It can ingest a PDF, image, or messy email thread and extract specific entities you define (Tracking Number, SKU, Meeting Date).
 It creates structured variables from these entities, essentially cleaning messy human data for machine processing.

 Prompt Engineering in Ask Gemini gives you a blank canvas.
 You can use sophisticated prompting techniques (Few-Shot Prompting, Chain-of-Thought) to guide the AI’s output.
 For example, you might provide three examples of your desired writing style to ensure drafted emails match your voice.
+One configuration detail that significantly affects output quality: in the Sources field, select All sources rather than leaving it on the default.
+This allows Gemini to search your actual Gmail and Drive content, not just respond from its training data.
+Without this, Ask Gemini steps produce generic answers instead of context pulled from your real emails and documents.

 Native Application Integration